cozy/cozy-client/docs/how-tos.md

 )
 ```

-### Use the client on Node environment (`ReferenceError: fetch is not defined`)
+### How to use the client on Node environment (`ReferenceError: fetch is not defined`) ?

-Cozy-Client will rely on the [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) function included in browsers (or polyfilled), so we have to provide this same function for a Node script.
-An example is using [`node-fetch`](https://www.npmjs.com/package/node-fetch) like following:
+Cozy-Client relies on the [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) function included in browsers (or polyfilled).
+This function does not exist on Node environments so we have to provide a polyfill.
+An example using [`node-fetch`](https://www.npmjs.com/package/node-fetch):

 ```js
 import fetch from 'node-fetch'